 Science festivals are the pinnacle of the science communication calendar.
 They give scientists, journalists and professional science communicators a chance to reach the biggest audiences, generate the most press, collaborate with their peers and excite the public about their disciplines; the British Science Festival being no exception… So how does Iain find them?

-“Last year I did one up in a little village in Orkney: the Orkney science festival – I think it’s the smallest science festival in Britain!
+“Last year I did one up in a little village in Otley: the Otley science festival – I think it’s the smallest science festival in Britain!
 There are loads and loads of them; in fact, I get more invitations than I can actually do, which is a real shame.
 They’re fantastic to do; great fun.”

 At this particular festival Iain was to present a talk on, among other things, his up-coming BBC series, The Story of the Continents.